Rivergate Mall: 1990s to 2000s

-2010s to present
+2010s to 2020s

 In 2013, CBL sold three of their malls, including the Rivergate Mall, to Atlanta-based Hendon Properties in a partnership with an offshore investor for $176 million.
 An 11,695-square-foot Guitar Center opened in the mall in the spring of 2017, while existing tenant, teen apparel retailer rue21, opened a larger store with an additional 2,600 sqft in the summer of 2017.
 Another existing tenant, shoe retailer Foot Locker, added a new store with an additional 1,000 sqft in the fall of 2017.
 Sears closed its store at the mall in March 2019 as part of a plan to close 80 locations nationwide.
 Following the closure of Macy's in 2020, the anchor store's space was sold to Urban Story Ventures for $4 million.
 Rivergate Mall was listed for sale for an undisclosed price in March 2024.
-In January 2025, Cincinnati-based real estate company Merus (formerly known as Al. Neyer) submitted plans to redevelop the entire Mall site, including the Macy's anchor building.
+In January 2025, Cincinnati-based real estate company Merus (formerly known as Al. Neyer) submitted plans to redevelop the entire mall site, including the Macy's anchor building.
+The final interior tenants of the mall closed on December 31, 2025.
+Rivergate Mall closed on February 13, 2026, after the property was sold for $33 million.
+The buyer, Merus, announced they intended to demolish the mall and build a mixed-use real estate project.
+In March 2026, demolition on the mall officially started at the former Sears.
+Also in March 2026, JCPenney announced it would shut down its store at the mall that summer, leaving just Dillard’s remaining.
+As of April 2026, Dillard’s plans to remain open during the redevelopment.
+JCPenney shut down on June 21, 2026.